-Coconuts contain polyphenol antioxidants that can protect your cells from damage, which may reduce your disease risk.
+Coconuts contain polyphenol antioxidants that can help protect your cells from damage, which may

 Flaked or shaved, coconut adds a nice flavor to savory dishes.
 Its meaty texture and flavor work well in curries, fish stews, rice dishes, or even on breaded shrimp.

-Be aware that some brands contain added sugar, which you may not want for savory dishes.
-Be sure to check the ingredient label.
+Be aware that some brands contain added sugar, which you may not want for savory dishes, so be sure to check the ingredient label carefully.

 Shredded coconut is great for baking and adds a touch of natural sweetness and moisture to cookies, muffins, and quick breads.

-A sprinkle of raw coconut adds some texture and tropical flavor to oatmeal.
+A sprinkle of raw coconut adds texture and a tropical flavor to oatmeal.
 Stirred into pudding or yogurt, it’s also a delicious calorie booster for someone who wants to gain weight.